 Imposter is a five-round visual scanning test.
-Each round shows a grid of identical color swatches with one that’s slightly different — the imposter.
+Each round shows a grid of identical color swatches with one that’s slightly different.
+That one is the imposter.
 Your job is to find it before the ten-second clock runs out, and the difference shrinks every round.

 How the rounds escalate

 The first round opens with four tiles: three identical, one off by a noticeable amount.
 Each subsequent round adds two more swatches and tightens the gap between the imposter and the rest.
-By round five you’re scanning twelve tiles for a hue shift small enough that some people can’t see it at all.
+By round five you are scanning twelve tiles for a hue shift small enough that some people cannot see it at all.

-The imposter is shifted in exactly one HSV channel — hue, saturation, or value — chosen randomly each round.
-That randomness matters: a tiny saturation shift on a near-grey base looks completely different from the same shift on a vivid red, so you can’t rely on a single visual heuristic.
-Some rounds you’re hunting a slightly warmer red; others you’re hunting a slightly muddier teal.
+The imposter is shifted in exactly one HSV channel (hue, saturation, or value) chosen at random each round.
+That randomness matters.
+A tiny saturation shift on a near-grey base looks completely different from the same shift on a vivid red, so you cannot rely on a single visual heuristic.
+Some rounds you are hunting a slightly warmer red.
+Others you are hunting a slightly muddier teal.

 Scanning techniques that work

 Two techniques tend to work well.
-The first is the sweep — let your eyes glide over the grid until something snags your attention.
+The first is the sweep: let your eyes glide across the grid until something snags your attention.
 That snag is almost always the imposter.
-The second is the pair check — pick any two tiles, decide whether they’re identical, and if they are, treat them as your reference.
+The second is the pair check: pick any two tiles, decide whether they are identical, and if they are, treat them as your reference for the rest of the grid.
 The harder rounds reward sustained attention rather than fast pattern-matching, which is why the time bonuses are easiest to claim in the first three rounds.

 Scoring